Music That You Can Dance To: Release

-Music That You Can Dance To was no more successful on the album charts than their previous studio album, Pulling Rabbits Out of a Hat (1984), had been.
-It was released on a number of different record labels across different territories: Consolidated Allied Records in the UK, Curb Records in Germany, and MCA Records in the US, serving as Curb's distributor in the States at that time.
-In the US and Germany, the album substituted "Armies of the Night" for the 1985 single "Change".
+Music That You Can Dance To was even less successful on the album charts than their previous studio album, Pulling Rabbits Out of a Hat (1984), had been.
+It was released on a number of different record labels across different territories: Consolidated Allied Records in the UK, Curb Records in Germany, and MCA Records in North America and Australasia.
+For the MCA releases, the album substituted "Armies of the Night" with the 1985 single "Change".

 "Music That You Can Dance To", "Rosebud", and "Fingertips" were each released as singles to promote the album.
 Each was also released as an extended remix.
 The UK and US remixes of "Music That You Can Dance To" were different.
 "Fingertips" was released as a club promo in the US and was backed with "The Scene".
-The club-orientated singles did not register on the mainstream charts, but did make the Billboard Hot Dance Music/Club Play chart; "Music That You Can Dance To" made No. 6 (their highest club chart peak) and the Double A-side "Fingertips"/"The Scene" made No. 38.
+The club-orientated singles did not register on the mainstream charts, but did make the Billboard Hot Dance Music/Club Play chart; "Music That You Can Dance To" made No. 6 (their highest club chart peak) and the double A-side "Fingertips"/"The Scene" made No. 38.

-"Change" was released in the UK on London Records in 1985 and reached No. 85 on the UK Singles Chart.
+"Change" was released in the UK on London Records in 1985 and reached No. 85 on the UK singles chart.
 The standalone single was promoted by an appearance on the British television talk show Wogan.
 None of the other singles were popular in the UK.

+Critical reception

+Anita Sarko in Spin was dismissive of the album and remarked that "at one time they were considered rather avant-garde, but now they seem stuck in the techno-pop of years past."

 Re-release

 In 1990 Curb Records re-released Music That You Can Dance To under the title The Best of Sparks: Music That You Can Dance To.
-The release featured a different sleeve and corresponded to the US track listing, with "Change" and not "Armies of the Night".
+The release featured a different sleeve and corresponded to the MCA track listing, with "Change" and not "Armies of the Night".
 Repertoire Records reissued the album in 2011 with "Armies of the Night" as track four instead of "Change".